 Photo: People of Plovdiv

 The Singing Fountains

-I bet you don’t need more proofs why you should visit Plovdiv right now.
-Plovdiv is a modern city with ancient roots, vibrant atmosphere and artistic twist, ready to be explored, ready to be loved!
+I bet you don’t need more proof of why you should visit Plovdiv right now.
+Plovdiv is a modern city with ancient roots, a vibrant atmosphere and an artistic twist, ready to be explored, ready to be loved!